spack/spack-tutorial-container/DESCRIPTION.md

 The DockerHub repository is configured to automatically build a container from the `Dockerfile` and build context in the `docker/` directory of this repository.
 The build context also contains a custom build hook used by DockerHub to create the container in such a way that a few environment variables are made available as `--build-args` when the container is built.

-The environment variables we need to set in the DockerHub UI and pass to the `docker build...` command are: `REMOTE_BUILDCACHE_URL` (publicly accessible mirror url where the binares were pushed by the Gitlab CI/CD pipeline), as well as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (needed to authenticate to the binary mirror, because the mirror is an AWS S3 bucket and we use `awscli` to sync it's contents with the container filesystem).
+Note we need to set the `REMOTE_BUILDCACHE_URL` environment variable in the DockerHub UI and pass it to the `docker build...` command via the a build argument (see `docker/hooks/build`).
+The `REMOTE_BUILDCACHE_URL` points to a publicly accessible mirror url where the binares were pushed by the Gitlab CI/CD pipeline.